 The great thing about our region is that we are small enough for you to cover it all in a matter of days.
 And the scenery is so varied you will feel like you packed several adventures into one.

 Experience the view from above on Go Ape!, an exciting treetop adventure course in Lums Pond State Park.
 Then, take part in a youth-centric learning and adventure activity.
-Hagley Museum, the Delaware Museum of Natural History and Winterthur Museum & Gardens are a few of the area attractions that regularly host family-friendly special events and activities.
+Hagley Museum, the Delaware Museum of Nature and Science and Winterthur Museum & Gardens are a few of the area attractions that regularly host family-friendly special events and activities.

 Next, take a scenic ride through the Red Clay Valley on a steam-powered locomotive with Wilmington & Western Railroad.